Roller Coaster (Great Yarmouth Pleasure Beach): History

-The Ride
+The ride

 The ride's superstructure is entirely timber, predominantly fir and pine, and is clad in steel sheets.
 Like most scenic railways, it was originally clad in plaster and concrete sculpted to resemble mountainous terrain.
 It measures around 140 by 30 m, and the highest point of the track is 21 m.
 The track length is 982.40 m, which makes this ride the second longest scenic railway in the world.
 The track is wooden and the running rails are in a trough with walkways either side.
 The ride is often called a side-friction coaster, which is misleading as the train makes no contact with the side walls of the track and the running wheels are flanged like those of railway vehicles.
 The beginning of the ride features two large drops, the second of which is a 'headchopper' where the train dives under some of the support structure of the ride.
 There are also other drops and a bunnyhop sequence which gives very good air-time both at the front and back of the train.
 In total there are nine drops.
 A typical ride time is 3 minutes 20 seconds, but can vary depending on the styles of the particular brakesperson.

 There are five trains, although only three are currently in operation.
 Each train is made up of three cars, each of which has five 2-person bench seats, allowing 30 riders per train.
 There are manual lap-bars and grab rails for each seat.
 The brakesperson rides between the first and second cars.
 The brakesperson moderates the speed of the train as necessary, depending on the conditions to ensure it arrives in the station at the end of the ride at a safe speed.
 Unlike modern roller coasters, there are no brakes on the track at all.

 Popularity

 The ride is the most popular attraction at the Pleasure Beach; its popularity largely due to its uniqueness.
-The ride is an ACE Coaster Classic, along with the Scenic Railway at Luna Park, Melbourne, Australia; the only operational scenic railways to obtain this status.
+The ride is an ACE Coaster Classic, along with the Scenic Railway at Luna Park, Melbourne, Australia, and the Rutschebanen at Tivoli Gardens in Copenhagen, Denmark; the only operational scenic railways to obtain this status.
 A copy of the ride was made by the Collins', which ended up at their amusement park in Barry Island, where it operated from 1940 until 1973.

-Part of the music video for the 1982 single House of Fun by Madness was filmed at the Pleasure Beach with the band seen riding on the Roller Coaster.
+Part of the music video for the 1982 single "House of Fun" by Madness was filmed at the Pleasure Beach with the band seen riding on the Roller Coaster.